twilight-rs/twilight/book/src/overview.md

 use std::{env, error::Error, sync::Arc};
 use tokio_stream::StreamExt;
 use twilight_cache_inmemory::{InMemoryCache, ResourceType};
-use twilight_gateway::{Event, EventTypeFlags, Intents, Shard, ShardId};
+use twilight_gateway::{Event, EventTypeFlags, Intents, Shard, ShardId, StreamExt as _};

 use twilight_http::Client as HttpClient;

 #[tokio::main]